 The Many Colors of Iron Oxides

-Geothite Iron Oxide Rock:
+Geothite Iron Oxide Rock

 Iron oxide is actually an oxidized iron.
 It is commonly known as rust or Hematite as well as ferric oxide, red iron oxide, synthetic maghemite, colcothar.
-In mineral form, iron oxide is known as wustite.
+In mineral form, it is known as wustite.
 Because of its natural coloring properties, it has long been used in ancient festivals as pigments or tattoo inks.
-Iron oxides are observed to be present among the Ilmenite mineral group, a subgroup of the Hematite minerals.
+These oxides are observed to be present among the Ilmenite mineral group, a subgroup of the Hematite minerals.
 It is originally mined as the main ore of iron.
 As the name implies, Ilmenite was discovered in Ilmen Lake of the Ural Mountains of Miask, Russia.
 It forms on igneous rocks, processed by means of magmatic segregation.
 It is actually the crystal that forms out of the volcanic magma.
 Ilmente also forms in metamorphic rocks that are formed due to weathering and erosion.

-Raw Red Jasper Stone:
+Raw Red Jasper Stone

-For a long time, iron oxide formulations are used in manufacturing virtually all colored cosmetic and beauty products.
+For a long time, iron formulations are used in manufacturing virtually all colored cosmetic and beauty products.
 The history of its cosmetic and aesthetic applications can be traced back to ancient centuries, used in various religious ceremonies of different world cultures.
-However, it is only by 1900 that iron oxide was manufactured as an ingredient of cosmetic products.
+However, it is only by 1900 that iron was manufactured as an ingredient of cosmetic products.
 Foundations, eye shadow, powder mineral pigments, lipstick, mascara, lip gloss, SPF products, facial powder, blush and pencil and liquid eye liners are just few of the products that use iron oxides as their primary coloring ingredient.

 As a colorant, the compound imparts color and opacity that slides easily to the skin.
 It simple creates a pearl essence out of the makeup job done by makeup artists.
 Its non-toxic, moisture resistant and non-bleeding properties make it a favorite ingredient of big cosmetic companies.
-However, with the advent of mineral makeup, there has been an increased demand for iron oxides in their natural form.
+However, with the advent of mineral makeup, there has been an increased demand for iron and its oxides in their natural form.
 This is inline with mineral makeup’s reputation for using natural-based, hypoallergenic and safe ingredients.
 There are actually three color classifications achieved by iron oxides as a natural and inorganic pigment:

 • Yellow iron oxide, FeO(OH) is also known as Ferric Oxide Hydrate